top of page

 Here are other ways how biochar can be beneficial for the environment:

-Various studies have shown that applications of biochar to the soil can improve overall soil health due to its porous structure.
+Various studies have shown that applications of biochar to the soil can increase soil health due to its porous structure.

 Biochar is often alkaline, meaning it has a high pH.
 When added to acidic soils, it can help neutralize the acidity, making the soil more favorable for plant growth.